kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 field.

 LWS uses `k8s.io/component-helpers/scheduling/schedulingv1/workloadbuilder`.
-User-facing fields compose `scheduling.k8s.io/v1alpha3` building blocks;
+User-facing fields are LWS-owned API types whose initial JSON semantics align with the Kubernetes 1.37 `scheduling.k8s.io/v1alpha3` controller building blocks.
+The controller converts them at an explicit internal boundary;
 kube-scheduler consumes `v1beta1` Workload and PodGroup objects.
 The feature is guarded by the LWS `WorkloadAwareScheduling` gate, delivered through the LWS Configuration API, and selected via the existing